- Your toddler needs activities that teach pouring skills.

 I left a bunch of cups and bowls empty for pouring into.

 There’s just nothing better than a toddler working on pouring skills.
-And he’s LEARNING SO MUCH doing this.
-It is so much more than just pouring water.
+And he’s learning so much doing this.
+It’s not just pouring water.

 - Hand-eye coordination